 - Level II of Observed and Experiential Integration therapy - which helps people, especially those that have survived trauma or abuse in their past, to process some of their memories and experiences without having to talk about it.

-- Level 2 in Gottman Method Couples Therapy - which provides a good structure for working with couples that is based on years of research by John & Julie Gottman from Seattle.
+- Gottman Method Couples Therapy Level 2 Training - which provides a good structure for working with couples that is based on years of research by John & Julie Gottman from Seattle.

 - Emotionally Focused Therapy for couples - which helps me to help couples identify what their need is underneath the arguments and discomfort.